Support this Program

 (suggested donation $10):

-- 12 July 2020: Gospel Music: Singers of color overcoming adversity, with Yvonne Brandon
+- 12 July 2020: Urban Gospel: 400 Years of Musical Survival for African-Americans, with Yvonne Brandon

 - 28 June 2020: Native American Women: Overcoming adversity through music, with Sondra Segundo

 - Friday 19 June 2020: Eddie Rye Jr on Juneteenth: Understanding & Action in these Rapidly Changing Times: Opening Hearts & Minds

 - 31 May 2020: Beethoven’s Seventh Symphony, with Dr. Charles Hiestand